 Our Deluxe room came with a little cozy corner with a table and a coffee and tea machine, and the Junior Suite had a separate seating area.
 Both featured soundproof windows and nice views.

 Wifi worked very well, which allowed us to work a little during our stay.
-My favorite part was probably the very spacious bathroom which came with double sinks, luxury and eco-friendly toiletries by NUXE, and a super large shower with Turkish bath.
+My favorite part was probably the very spacious bathroom which came with double sinks, luxury and eco-friendly toiletries by NUXE, and a super large shower with a Turkish bath.

 Relais Rione Ponte is also a hotel with a unique flair as there is a focus on art.
 The rooms and lounges of this hotel feature original works by contemporary artists.
 Spazio Arte is basically a gallery of modern art within the hotel, where the paintings change a few times a year.
 When we were there, the hotel was featuring a collection called “Nothing but Flowers” and the paintings were made by the artists of the previous exhibitions.